AppMetrics/Docs.V2.Hugo/content/integrations/nservicebus/_index.md

 ## Reporting

-With the NService Feature enabled any of the App Metrics reporters can be used to visualize NServiceBus emitted metrics.
+With the NServiceBus Feature enabled any of the App Metrics reporters can be used to visualize NServiceBus emitted metrics.

 You can find an InfluxDB Grafana Dashaboard [here](https://grafana.com/grafana/dashboards/12471).